-Association of Virtual Assistants Best Blogs of 2021!
-Pt 1
+Association of Virtual Assistants Best Blogs of 2022!
+Pt.
+1

-Coming in at #1 is: Virtual Assistant and Goal Setting In 2020 Pt.
+Coming in at #1 (for the second year in a row!) is: Virtual Assistant and Goal Setting In 2020 Pt.
 1

-This blog on goal setting as a virtual assistant is desired to ensure you are ahead of the game come January.
+Our original intention when writing the blog was to ensure your goal setting as a virtual assistant would ensure you are ahead of the game come January.

-In a world where we can’t control much of what is happening, there is one thing we can control and that is our mindset.
-In this blog that is exactly what we tackle first, mindset.
-Having the right mindset when setting goals is why so many of our VAs have experienced such a stellar year and have achieved their goals in 2021 despite the unexpected events they couldn’t control or have predicted.
+As much as we would like to control every detail of our business, there is one thing we can definitely control and that is our mindset.
+Mindset is exactly where we start.
+Having the right mindset when setting goals is why so many of our VAs have experienced such a stellar year and continue to achieve their goals despite what is going on in the world.

 Good advice never goes out of style and this blog from 2020 proves it!